Core Guides

-• Activity Execution (Translet Execution Unit): This is Aspectran’s most unique and powerful Join Point.
-It allows intervention in the entire flow of an Activity that processes a request according to a specific Translet’s rules, such as before/after execution or when an exception occurs.
-This makes it highly effective for modularizing common functionalities required throughout request processing, such as logging, transactions, and authentication.
+• Activity Execution (Translet Lifecycle): This is Aspectran’s most distinct and powerful Join Point.
+It allows intervention throughout the lifecycle of an Activity (which processes requests based on Translet rules)—such as before/after execution or on exception.
+This is ideal for modularizing cross-cutting concerns like logging, transactions, and authentication at the request level.

-• Bean Method Execution: Similar to other AOP frameworks, the execution of a specific Bean’s method can be used as a Join Point.
+• Bean Method Execution: Similar to other AOP frameworks, specific Bean method executions can serve as Join Points.

-A Pointcut is an expression that precisely specifies the target to which Advice will be applied.
-In Aspectran, Pointcuts are declaratively defined through the <joinpoint> element within an <aspect> rule in the configuration file.
+A Pointcut is an expression that precisely defines where Advice should be applied.
+In Aspectran, Pointcuts are declaratively defined via the <joinpoint> element within an <aspect> rule.

 transletNamePattern[@beanOrClassPattern][^methodNamePattern]

-• The part after the @ delimiter is the Bean ID or class name pattern.
+• Bean/Class Pattern (Post-@): Specifies the target Bean ID or class name pattern.

 <joinpoint>